yyexela/blog_source/README.md

 To publish to Github:
 Add/remove `basePath` from `next.config.js`
-Update `components/Image.tsx` to either have/not have `src`
+Update `components/Image.tsx` to either have/not have `src` Copy output from `out` to where website is stored

 Also, for the Github repo, add the file `.nojekyll` to root